HuangLingxiaoCN/country-search-app/README.md

-# A frontend project for searching and adding countries
+# A frontend project for searching and adding countries (Need to be updated sooner)